China plans to land astronauts on moon before 2030, another step in what looks like a new space race

-BEIJING -- China plans to land astronauts on the moon before 2030, which would be another advance in what's increasingly seen as a new space race.
+BEIJING -- China plans to land astronauts on the moon before 2030, in what would be another advance in what's increasingly seen as a new space race pitting the Asian autocracy against the United States and its democratic allies.

 The U.S. aims to put astronauts back on the lunar surface by the end of 2025.